dp0s/Dpowers/docs/quickstart.rst

 - :class:`Dpowers.Icon`: Create and display tray icons, including context menu.
 - :class:`Dpowers.Image`: Edit and assemble image files.
 - :class:`Dpowers.KeyWaiter`: Collect key events until a condition is fullfilled.
+- :class:`Dpowers.TriggerManager`: Define event patterns (such as key or button sequences) to trigger your own functions.

 An AdaptiveClass is a subclass of the common baseclass :class:`Dpowers.AdaptiveClass`.
 All instances created by this class will share